Trump slams U.S. watchdog's report on shortages at coronavirus-hit hospitals

 WASHINGTON (Reuters) - President Donald Trump on Tuesday accused the U.S. Health Department’s inspector general of having produced a “fake dossier” on American hospitals suffering shortages on the frontlines of the coronavirus outbreak.

-The president, taking aim at yet another federal agency watchdog, did not provide any reason for questioning the health department inspector general’s report on critical shortages.
+The president, taking aim at yet another federal agency watchdog, did not provide any reason for questioning the inspector general’s report on critical shortages.

 The findings confirmed what governors, mayors and local health officials have been saying for weeks: that hospitals nationwide had insufficient capacity to handle the surge of coronavirus patients.